TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/socketlimitexceeded.md

 #### 1) The [Socket limit troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#job-attempted-3-times) contains methods to solve this problem.

+- Execute the runbook on a [Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker).
+Hybrid workers do not impose a socket limit.

 #### 2) Another technique to solve this problem is to:

-- Modify the runbook to release socket connections, and socket pools as soon as possible.
-This will keep the number of open sockets at any time to a minimum.
-The [Sysinternals TCPView to monitor socket usage](https://docs.microsoft.com/sysinternals/downloads/tcpview) is a valuable tool to monitor socket usage when executing the PowerShell cmdlets in a local PowerShell IDE.
+- Modify the runbook to release socket connections, and connection pools as soon as possible.
+This will keep the number of open sockets to a minimum.
+[Sysinternals TCPView](https://docs.microsoft.com/sysinternals/downloads/tcpview), to monitor socket usage, is a valuable tool when debugging the PowerShell cmdlets to reduce socket consumption on a local PowerShell IDE.

 #### 3) Optimize the runbook
 Another option is to optimize the runbook.